 Certain nutrients are important for the production of collagen and other components of healthy skin:

-- Protein: Adequate protein is vital for healthy skin, and the amino acids lysine and proline play a direct role in collagen production.
+- Protein.
+Adequate protein is vital for healthy skin.
+The amino acids lysine and proline play a direct role in collagen production.

-- Vitamin C: Vitamin C is needed for collagen synthesis and also helps protect skin from sun damage (19).
+- Vitamin C. Vitamin C is needed for collagen synthesis and also helps protect skin from sun damage (

-- Omega-3 fatty acids: A small study found that the omega-3 fatty acids in fatty fish may help increase skin elasticity (20).
+- Omega-3 fatty acids.
+The omega-3 fatty acids found in fatty fish may help increase skin elasticity and have anti-aging effects (

-- Water: Staying well hydrated may improve your skin’s appearance.
-One study found that women who increased their daily water intake had significant improvements in skin hydration and function (21).
+- Water.
+Staying well hydrated may improve the skin’s appearance.
+One study found that women who increased their daily water intake had significant improvements in skin hydration and function (

 Many “firming” creams contain collagen and elastin.